Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 state.list = reducer(state.list, ["NodeB"]);
 ```
 ### How Reducers solves the parallel workflow problem
-In the previous example we see that the problem is because of simultaneous rewriting of state variable through parallel executing nodes
+In the previous example we see that the problem is because of simultaneous rewriting of same state variable through parallel executing nodes

 Therefor to solve it instead of rewriting we have to updated them safely using reducers
 ```js